johnroper100/dropplets/README.md

 ### Installation
 Dropplets is compatible with most server configurations and can be typically installed in under a minute using the few step-by-step instructions below:

-1. Download the latest **release** and then extract the downloaded zip file.
+1. Download the latest release or current master branch and then extract the downloaded zip file.
 3. Upload the entire contents of the extracted zip file to your web server wherever you want Dropplets to be installed.
 4. Pull up your site in any modern web browser (e.g. if you uploaded Dropplets to **yoursite.com**, load **yoursite.com** in your browser to finish the installation), then create and confirm your password.